-The 20th Fighter wing hosts and supports more than 20 major mission partners and tenant units across South and North Carolina.
+The 20th Fighter Wing hosts and supports more than 20 major mission partners and tenant units across North and South Carolina.
 Many of these organizations are listed below.
-Click on the links for information.

 United States Army Central is an operational-level Army force designated by the Secretary of the Army as the Army Service Component Command of United States Central Command.
 On behalf of the Secretary of the Army and through the Chief of Staff of the Army, USARCENT exercises administrative control of all U.S. Army forces in the Middle East and Central Asia - which includes supplying, equipping, training, servicing, administrating, and maintaining forces.

-United States Air Forces Central Command is the air component of United States Central Command, a regional unified command.
+Ninth Air Force (Air Forces Central) is the air component of United States Central Command, a regional unified command.
 USAFCENT is responsible for air operations, either unilaterally or in concert with coalition partners, and developing contingency plans in support of national objectives for USCENTCOM's 20-nation area of responsibility in Southwest Asia.
 Additionally, USAFCENT manages an extensive supply and equipment prepositioning program at several Area of Responsibility sites.